-I am a sixth-year graduate student at the Conceptual Development and Social Cognition Lab (PI: Dr. Marjorie Rhodes) at New York University, studying the developmental processes that shape gender disparities in STEM, as well as other topics related to social categorization and cognitive development.
+I recently completed my Ph.D. at the Conceptual Development and Social Cognition Lab (PI: Dr. Marjorie Rhodes) at New York University.
+My dissertation focused on the developmental processes that shape gender disparities in STEM, as well as other topics related to social categorization and cognitive development.

 Before coming to NYU, I worked as a lab manager at the Social Concepts Lab at Stanford University for two years, working on projects related to children’s and adults’ normative reasoning, concepts of race, and experience of inequality.
 I received my bachelor’s degree from Wellesley College in 2017, with a major in Psychology and a minor in Mathematics.